 9. Savanna of Petrifications

-At the tip of the peninsula south of Sainte Anne and next to the beach of Grande Anse des Salines, the striking semi-desert of Savane Des Pétrifications (Savanna of Petrifications) lures you to explore its natural beauty on hikes.
+At the tip of the peninsula south of Sainte Anne and next to the beach of Grande Anse des Salines, the striking semi-desert of Savane Des Pétrifications (Savanna of Petrifications) lures you to explore its natural beauty on hikes and capture images along the way.
 Stop by the Pointe d'enfer (Hell Headland) for breathtaking views of dramatic cliffs meeting the sea.

 10. Balata Botanical Garden

 Featuring more than 3,000 species of tropical plants, 300 different types of palm trees, and wooden rope suspension bridges connecting tree tops, the privately-owned Balata Botanical Garden is a magical man-made wonder worth visiting during your time in Martinique.

 Capture scenic pictures of rolling hills adorned with flowers and, better yet, take some tropical flowers home with you for a fee.